hoomanzabeti/INGOT_DR/README.md

+# INGOT-DR

-# INGOT-DR ( INterpretable GrOup Testing for Drug Resistance) is an interpretable predictive model.
+INGOT-DR ( INterpretable GrOup Testing for Drug Resistance) is an interpretable predictive model.